mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_collection_find_with_opts.rst

 To add a "readConcern", construct a :symbol:`mongoc_read_concern_t` with :symbol:`mongoc_read_concern_new` and configure it with :symbol:`mongoc_read_concern_set_level`.
 Then use :symbol:`mongoc_read_concern_append` to add the read concern to ``opts``.

 "exhaust" requests the construction of an exhaust cursor.
-For MongoDB servers before 5.1, this option converts the command into a legacy OP_QUERY message.
-For MongoDB servers 5.1 and newer, this option is ignored and a normal cursor is constructed instead.

 For some options like "collation", the driver returns an error if the server version is too old to support the feature.
 Any fields in ``opts`` that are not listed here are passed to the server unmodified.